From Specificity to Generality: Revisiting Generalizable Artifacts in Detecting Face Deepfakes: Experiments

+The ablation specifically targeting FIA-USA (components within it) reveals: Various data augmentation techniques contribute differently.
+SR and AE are shown to be effective for detecting generative forgeries.
+Conversely, MTMS appears to suppress performance on this specific forgery type.
+This aligns with our theoretical analysis: generative forgeries constitute global manipulations that produce fewer Face Inconsistency Artifacts (FIA) but primarily exhibit Up-Sampling Artifacts (USA).
+As seen from MTMS’s performance on traditional forgeries, increasing the diversity of FIA proves beneficial for detecting face swapping forgery.

+Regarding the RCR ablation: The results align well with our chosen hyperparameters.
+They indicate that the PCR contributes substantially more to the model's performance than the ICR.
+This observation is consistent with the hyperparameter sensitivity analysis presented in Table 6c: increasing the loss weight for PCR while decreasing that for ICR leads to significant performance gains.
+Conversely, increasing the ICR weight while reducing the PCR weight results in only marginal improvements.\\

-\paragraph{The impact of method components.} To evaluate the effectiveness of each component in our method, we performed ablation studies on multiple datasets.
-In Table~\ref{tab:ablation}, we present the results of our ablation experiments on FIA-USA, Automatic Forgery-aware Feature Selection (AFFS), and Region-aware Contrastive Regularization (RCR), as well as the ablation of components in FIA-USA and RCR.
-The experimental results in the Table~\ref{tab:ablation} underscore the efficacy of each component of our method.
-Notably, we report Video-Level AUC for traditional deepfake datasets and Frame-Level AUC for generative deepfake datasets.\\ \textbf{The impact of model framework.} Concurrently, we also examined the influence of various model architectures, as detailed in the Table~\ref{tab:arch}.
-We assessed the performance implications of EfficientNet~\cite{tan2019efficientnet}, Resnet~\cite{he2016deep}, and network layers on model performance.
-To ensure a fair comparison with ResNet, we extended training by an additional 100 epochs to achieve a training loss comparable to that of EfficientNet.\\ \textbf{Impact of hyperparameters.} We also examined the effect of hyperparameters of the loss function on model performance, as detailed in the Table~\ref{tab_hy}.
-Our analysis of the weights revealed that increasing the weight of $\lambda_{2}$ relative to the weights of cross entropy enhances model performance, whereas decreasing the weight of $\lambda_{3}$ relative to cross entropy also improves performance.
+\textbf{The impact of model framework.} Our architectural analysis in Table~\ref{tab:arch} systematically benchmarks detection performance across backbone networks, quantitatively comparing the effects of EfficientNet~\cite{tan2019efficientnet}, ResNet~\cite{he2016deep}, and different depth configurations on detection performance, demonstrates the compatibility of our method with various network frameworks, while also illustrating the critical impact of model parameter size and architectural design on detector performance.
+This highlights the ongoing importance of developing more robust and specialized deep learning architectures for counterfeit detection tasks. \\ \textbf{Impact of hyperparameters.} We also examined the effect of hyperparameters of the loss function on model performance, as detailed in the Table~\ref{tab_hy}.
+Our analysis of the weights revealed that increasing the weight of $\lambda_{2}$ relative to the weights of cross entropy enhances model performance, whereas decreasing the weight of $\lambda_{3}$ relative to cross entropy also improves performance, which is consistent with the ablation experiment results for RCR components in Table~\ref{tab:ablation}.
+However, conversely, model performance will not be significantly improved.